sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/LectureNotes.md

      - Variance is the change in the model's performance (accuracy) with changes in the dataset.
      - In statistics, we don't want the model's performance (accuracy) to change much with little changes in the training dataset.
      - **High bias => Low Accuracy on training set => Underfitting (poor fitting) the training data by being an oversimplified model (e.g. linear instead of being curve, say, quadratic etc)**
      - In statistics, bias is calculated as the average squared distance between the actual data points and the corresponding points on the learned function (model).
-Bias is a measure of the inability of the model to capture the true relationship.
+Bias is a measure of the inability of the model to capture/match/reproduce the true relationship.
 High bias leads to loss of training accuracy.

 3. **Bias-Variance Tradeoff**:
      - To reduce bias, we try to match the learned function with the true/real relationship.
 In doing so, we end up matching the learned function with the extra peculiarities/complexities of the training data i.e. overfitting the training data.
 This increases the variance of the model.